orangejuice/blog/data/activity/movie-卡萨布兰卡-1942/record.en.md

     Ingrid Bergman
 ---

-The entanglement of love and career during the war among Rick, Ilsa and Victor on the roads of Morocco is portrayed.
+Watched on a road in Morocco, Rick, Ilsa, and Victor are trapped by love and career during the war.